fermi-ad/proxy-auto-config/README.md

 # Proxy Auto-Configuration (PAC)

 Note: In order for this config to be used, the repo must be public so that the URL is reachable.
+This requires Kerberos authentication via SSH.

 I explored this because I wanted have a browser that can search Google while accessing resources only available behind a firewall.